-Perfect for leisurely weekend breakfasts, or a weeknight meal, this savory bread pudding is flavoured with lots of Parmesan cheese, loaded with spinach, roasted red peppers and topped with crispy pancetta.
+Perfect for leisurely weekend breakfast or a weeknight meal, this savoury Spinach Parmesan Bread Pudding is flavoured with lots of Parmesan cheese, loaded with spinach, roasted red peppers and topped with crispy pancetta.

 In addition to lots of spinach, I added some jarred roasted red peppers, both for colour and flavour.
 Lots of Parmesan flavours the egg/milk mixture and of course, there’s that crispy pancetta on top.